 2. Tips for preparing your comments.
 When submitting comments, remember to:

--v.
-If you estimate potential costs or burdens, explain how you arrived at your estimate in sufficient detail to allow for it to be reproduced.
+• If you estimate potential costs or burdens, explain how you arrived at Start Printed Page 5322your estimate in sufficient detail to allow for it to be reproduced.

--vi.
-Provide specific examples to illustrate your concerns and suggest alternatives.
+• Provide specific examples to illustrate your concerns, and suggest alternatives.

--Pursuant to 40 CFR 180.7(f), a summary of the petition included in this notice, prepared by the petitioner is available on EPA's Electronic Docket at http://www.regulations.gov.
+-Pursuant to 40 CFR 180.7(f), a summary of the petition included in this notice, prepared by the petitioner along with a description of the analytical method available for the detection and measurement of the pesticide chemical residues is available on EPA's Electronic Docket at http://www.regulations.gov/.
 To locate this information on the home page of EPA's Electronic Docket, select “Quick Search” and type the OPP docket ID number.
 Once the search has located the docket, clicking on the “Docket ID” will bring up a list of all documents in the docket for the pesticide including the petition summary.

-PP 6F7035.
-Valent Biosciences Corporation, 870 Technology Way, Suite 100, Libertyville, IL 60048-6316, proposes to establish an exemption from the requirement of a tolerance for residues of the biopesticide Q6-benzyladenine in or on pear.
-Because this petition is a request for an exemption from the requirement of a tolerance without numerical limitations, no analytical method is required.Start List of Subjects
+PP 4E6937.
+ExxonMobil Chemical Company (ExxonMobil), Division of Exxon Mobil Corporation, 13501 Katy Freeway, Houston, TX 77079, proposes to establish an exemption from the requirement of a tolerance for residues of C11-12 rich aromatic hydrocarbon fluid (Aromatic 200 Fluid) in or on food commodities when used as an inert ingredient in pesticide products.
+Because this petition is a request for a tolerance exemption without numerical limitations, no analytical method is required.Start List of Subjects

 List of Subjects